nikkisingh111333/jPUBG/README.md

 1. Be sure that you have Maven (at least version 3.3.9) installed.
 2. Go to the directory where you have cloned the repository.
 3. Perform ***mvn clean package*** command and wait a minute.
+4. Compiled .jar file will appear in the ***/target*** folder.
+The one you should use is named jPUBG-X.X.X-SNAPSHOT-jar-with-dependencies.jar, where X.X.X is of course version of the application.

 ## Documentation